jech2/jech2.github.io/index.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

-Hi, there!
-I am a person who loves game music so much.
+I’m a Master’s student in Graduate School of Culture Technology, KAIST.
+Also, I'm a person who loves game music so much.
 I was used to be a heavy gamer of 2D dot pixel graphic game.
 Meanwhile, I am a dilettante musician.
 I like playing violin, piano, guitar and sometimes I compose music.
-So, by joining two interests, I'm studying game music generation.
-Currently, I'm focusing on the 80s retro game music genre.
-I love the chip tune and generated sound of the synthesizer at that time ;)
+So, by joining two interests, **I'm studying game music generation**.
+Currently, I'm focusing on the 80s retro game music.
+I love the chiptune and generated sound of the synthesizer at that time. :)

-In more general and large scope, my research interest and question are the harmonization of each instrument in multi-track music generation, and how to make machine learn and understand the composition rules of human-created music.
+In more general and large scope, my research interest and question are the harmonization of each instrument in **multi-track symbolic music generation**, and how to make machine learn and understand the composition rules of human-created music.

 ---